-It is an objective (NPO 4) of the NPF to ensure the creation of liveable places that are home to diverse and integrated communities and (NPO 28) providing improved integration and greater accessibility in delivering sustainable communities and associated services.
-This includes planning for the housing/transport/accessibility and leisure needs of an aging population (NPO 30) and for the Traveller community.
+It is an objective (NPO 4) of the NPF to ensure the creation of liveable places that are home to diverse and integrated communities,(NPO 28) providing improved integration and greater accessibility in delivering sustainable communities and associated services.
+This includes planning for the housing / transport / accessibility and leisure needs of an aging population (NPO 30) and for the Traveller community.
 The LAP should also be consistent with the objectives of the RSES for social and community facilities.

-The NPF expects the local authority's Local Economic and Community Plan 2015-2020 (LECP) should also inform the LAP to provide for the co-ordinated spatial planning of community services for the area.
-In addition, the local authority's Traveller Accommodation Programme 2019-2024 should also inform the LAP.
+The NPF expects the local authority's Local Economic and Community Plan (LECP) should also inform the LAP to provide for the co-ordinated spatial planning of community services for the area.
+In this regard, the Office notes that Roscrea is identified in the Development Plan to be prioritised in the Local Economic and Community Plan for the delivery of a more socially inclusive society.

+In addition, the local authority's Traveller Accommodation Programme should also inform the LAP.

 Having regard to NPO 33 to prioritise new homes that can support sustainable development at an appropriate scale of provision relative to location, it is important that the LAP takes an integrated approach to the planning of education, social and community facilities and amenities.
 The LAP should consider the capacity of existing facilities, including community centres, leisure, amenity and cultural facilities to serve existing and future residents.
-In addition, and aligned with the need for a sustainable settlement and transport strategy, the LAP should also ensure that education, childcare, and social and community facilities can be easily accessed by walking or cycling from existing and proposed new residential areas.
+In addition, and aligned with the need for a sustainable settlement and transport strategy, the LAP should also ensure that education, childcare, social and community facilities can be easily accessed by walking or cycling from existing and proposed new residential areas.